csiro-robotics/raycloudtools/README.md

 <img img width="320" src="https://bitbucket.csiro.au/projects/ASR/repos/raycloudtools/raw/pics/room_smooth2.png?at=refs%2Fheads%2Fmaster"/>
 </p>

-**raytransients min room.ply 0.5 s** &nbsp;&nbsp;&nbsp; Segment out moving or moved objects during the scan, when re-observed more than 0.5 seconds later or before.
+**raytransients min room.ply 2 rays** &nbsp;&nbsp;&nbsp; Segment out moving or moved objects during the scan, when matter has been re-observed as missing by 2 or more rays.

 &nbsp;&nbsp;&nbsp; Leaving the ***minimum*** of geometry when transient.